djshuckerow/InterviewPreparation/Readme.md

 Interview Preparation:
 ===================================
-The following is what Google tells me they require in their technical interviews.
+The following is what Google tells me they will require in my upcoming technical interview.
 ------------------------------------------------------------------------------------

 1.)
 Algorithm Complexity: You need to know Big-O. If you struggle with basic big-O complexity analysis, then you are almost guaranteed not to get hired.
 For more information on Algorithms you can visit:  http://www.topcoder.com/tc?module=Static&d1=tutorials&d2=alg_index